globalfoodbook/gfb_author_bio/README.md

 ## Screenshots

 1. Edit the widget within the admin widget area.
-2. View the output sidebar on the frontend of your site.
+2. View the output sidebar on the front-end of your site.

 ## Changelog